-Finally, the E Street Band will be inducted into the 2014 Rock & Roll Hall of Fame for “Musical Excellence”.
+Finally, the E Street Band Induction is happening!
+The band be inducted into the 2014 Rock & Roll Hall of Fame for “Musical Excellence”.
 So, I decided to take a spiritual journey down to the Jersey Shore by Belmar to check out where it all began.
 I don’t why I waited so long but I guess its one of those thing that always gets put on the back burner.

 And yes I am on the corner of E Street & 10th Avenue.

 In 1972 the original members “Phantom” Danny Federici (keyboards, accordion), “The Tennesee Terror” Garry Tallent (bass), Vini “Mad Dog” Lopez (drums), Clarence “Big Man” Clemons (saxophone), would meet at David Sancious (keyboards) home at 1107 E Street.
 They would practice in his parents garage which was squeezed between the house and southside fence.
 And NO, Southside Johnny didn’t get his name by hanging out by the fence.
 During the early years Vini Lopez was asked to resign and was briefly replaced by Ernest “Boom” Carter.
 1974 is probably a point in time that would change the Band forever because Carter, Sancious, and briefly member Suki Lahav (violinist) would leave the E Street Band to go on new careers.
 This left a huge hole in the band, that would be filled by the Legendary “Professor” Roy Bittan (keyboards) & “Mighty One” Max Weinberg (drums).
 Bruce’s long time friend/song writer/previous band mate “Miami” Steven Van Zandt (guitar, vocals) was asked to join the band in 1975.